 - Old WWII anti-tank cylinders on the Riverside Walk

-- A pit stop at the café with great home-made cakes and ice-creams
+- A Visitors’ Centre with tasty home-made cakes and ice-creams

 - Super den-building and tree-climbing opportunities

 - Sweeping views of the Surrey Hills from the memorial viewpoint

-You could try geocaching up the hill, but be warned – the ones we tried were cryptic and very tricky.
+Another way to entertain the children at Box Hill is geocaching.
+However, be warned – the ones we tried were cryptic and very tricky.

 A circular walk at Virginia Water Lake

-Virginia Water Lake is in North Surrey near to Egham and Ascot.
+Virginia Water Lake is in north Surrey near to Egham and Ascot.
 It’s part of the Great Windsor Park crown estate, which covers 4800 acres of parkland.
-Virginia Water Lake has one of the best family walks in Surrey, as it has so much to stop and look at along the way:
+The walk around Virginia Water Lake is about 4.5 miles, but there is plenty to stop and look at along the way:

 - An impressive totem pole (a gift to the queen in 1958)